Ragi Nutrition Benefits And Recipes

 Ragi contains several micronutrients, including thiamine, iron, magnesium, zinc, chromium, and iodine.
 It has exceptionally high calcium content, ranging from 300 to 400 mg, approximately ten times higher than that found in wheat and rice.
 It is also considered “cool” food owing to its high mineral content, potentially aiding in maintaining the acid-base balance within the body.
 Here is the nutritional value of 100 gm ragi:

-Health Benefits of Ragi By Experts
+Health Benefits of Ragi to Experts

 Ragi benefits those looking to control their weight.
 The fibre content in ragi induces a sense of fullness, suppressing cravings and aiding weight loss.
 Here are some other health benefits of ragi: